 Overall, blockages are painful for your dog and expensive for you and should be avoided.
 The best way to do this is to walk your dog in well-lit areas on a short leash during Halloween.

-Halloween should be fun for the whole family (including your furry friends).
+Above all else, Halloween should be fun for the whole family (including your furry friends).
 So keep these tips in mind during your festivities to ensure everyone stays safe and has a good time.
 And if your dog is a monster, then here are some training articles to get your pup on their best behavior.

 Have any Halloween stories to share?